eVAL-Agency/MarkdownMasterCMS/README.md

 and rendered into HTML with Remarkable, (by default; this can be swapped out if necessary).

-For bots anw crawlers, the server-side component is capable of generating HTML from the same markdown files.
+For bots and crawlers, the server-side component is capable of generating HTML from the same markdown files.
 Not all features are supported in this rendering, but is sufficient for SEO and indexing purposes.